-The Stratford Language Institute uses the Common European Framework of Reference for Languages (CEF) created by the Council of Europe in 2001.
-CEF approach is based on internationally endorsed language research that describes in a comprehensive manner:
+The Stratford Language Institute uses the Common European Framework of Reference for Languages (CEFR) created by the Council of Europe in 2001.
+The approach is based on internationally endorsed language research that describes in a comprehensive manner:

 - The related knowledge and skills

 |The capacity to deal with material which is academic or cognitively demanding, and to use language to good effect at a level of performance which may in certain respects be more advanced than that of an average native speaker.|

 Example: CAN scan texts for relevant information, and grasp main topic of text, reading almost as quickly as a native speaker.

 |The ability to communicate with the emphasis on how well it is done, in terms of appropriacy, sensitivity and the capacity to deal with unfamiliar topics.|